mhnaufal/go-no-zero-day/README.md

 - Uss the [Validator package](github.com/go-playground/validator/v10) to helps manage validation
 - Create a struct and put the validation rules inside there
 - Overwrite the validator from the Echo

+### 📅 Day 48 ✔️ Gofpdf

+- gofpdf.New(orientation, measure unit, doc size, path to font)
+- WTF this one is easy!